-Though I haven’t been bitten my stamp-collecting bug ever, in today’s day and age, I believe that stamps hold an immense value.
-Who cares to post a letter by sticking a stamp on it when everything can be communicated, worldwide, with a click of button in this digital world?
+Though I haven’t been bitten my stamp-collecting bug ever, I believe that stamps hold an immense value in today’s day and age.
+Who cares to post a letter by sticking a stamp on it when everything can be communicated worldwide, with a click of a button in this digital world?
 And stamps belonging to bygone era hold more worth.
-No wonder a Chinese stamp belonging to Qing Dynasty went under the hammer for a stunning price of 226,000 Euros ($331,000) in Hong Kong.
+No wonder a Chinese stamp belonging to the Qing Dynasty went under the hammer for a stunning price of 226,000 Euros ($331,000) in Hong Kong.
 It is an extremely rare 1897 small one-dollar overprint on a three-cent Chinese Red Revenue stamp.
-Bought by a Beijing resident, this stamp is touted to be auctioned off for highest price ever paid for a single Chinese stamp.
+Bought by a Beijing resident, this stamp is touted to be auctioned for the highest price ever paid for a single Chinese stamp.
 The record-breaking stamp belongs to one famous type of temporary stamp with red printings on them.
 Such bill stamps with postage were transitionally used by custom then.